UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 You will need to liaise with Vodafone to ensure that these IPs are associated with your service within UKCloud.
 You may be asked by Vodafone for your circuit reference numbers, please raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to obtain these.

 You will then need to have these IPs added to your accounts, you can do this via a service request.
-UKCloud may need to work with Vodafone to advertise these IPs this process can take up to 10 days to facilitate.
+UKCloud may need to work with Vodafone to advertise these IPs which can take up to 10 days to facilitate.
 Once complete, you will then be able to provide your service over the new IPs.

 ## Can I swap out my existing PSN-P IPs for Enhanced Regime IPs?